 The unaudited condensed consolidated financial statements contained in this Quarterly Report on Form 10-Q have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-The Company has an accumulated deficit of approximately \$19.3 million at March 31, 2023 including the impact of its net income of approximately \$1.7 million for the three months ended March 31, 2023.
-Net cash used in operating activities was \$0.1 million for the three months ended March 31, 2023.
+The Company has an accumulated deficit of approximately \$2.5.3 million at June 30, 2023 including the impact of its net loss of approximately \$7.6 million for the six months ended June 30, 2023.
+Net cash provided by operating activities was \$0.1 million for the six months ended June 30, 2023.
 The Company's ability to continue with this trend is unknown.
+On August 11, 2023, the Company restructured and consolidated \$4.0 million of notes payable to Ross Sklar into a single maturity date and interest rate.
+All incorporated notes were restructured into the Consolidated Secured Promissory Note with interest-only payments through December 31, 2024 at which point in time \$4,000,000 will be due in full (refer to Note 15).
 The Company's ability to raise additional capital through the future issuances of common stock and/or debt financing is unknown.
-On March 3, 2023, the Company issued Ross Sklar, CEO, a related party, a \$800,000 note payable due July 1, 2023 (see Note 7), whereby the entirety of the note was used as a loan payable to Soylent to pay down Soylent's debt as part of the Soylent acquisition.
-The obtainment of additional financing and the successful development of the Company's contemplated plan of operations, to the attainment of profitable operations are necessary for the Company to continue operations.
+The obtainment of additional financing and the successful development of the Company's contemplated plan of operations to the attainment of profitable operations are necessary for the Company to continue operations.
 These conditions and the ability to successfully resolve these factors raise substantial doubt about the Company's ability to continue as a going concern.
 The consolidated financial statements of the Company do not include any adjustments that may result from the outcome of these aforementioned uncertainties.

-Working Capital Surplus (Deficiency)
+Working Capital Surplus (Deficit)

-March 31, December 31,

-2023 2022

-Current assets \$ 29,122,994 \$ 7,971,639

-Current liabilities 60,037,029 7,690,876

-Working capital surplus (deficiency) \$ (30,914,035) \$ 280,763
+June 30, December 2023 2022 December 31, 2022 Current assets \$ 32,878,573 \$ 7,971,639 Current liabilities 64,409,328 7,690,876 Working capital (deficit) surplus \$ (31,530,755) \$ 280,763

-The increase in current assets is primarily due to the increase in inventory on hand of \$15,160,609, as well as an increase in accounts receivable of \$6,035,337.
-Both the increase of inventory and accounts receivable are related to the Soylent acquisition.
-The increase in current liabilities is primarily a result of the increase in stock payable of \$38,322,515, an increase of \$8,379,491 in accounts payable and an increase in notes payable to related party of \$4,935,957.
-The increase of stock payable, accounts payable and notes payable are a result primarily due to the Soylent acquisition.
+The increase in current assets is primarily due to the increase in inventory on hand of \$18,024,470, as well as an increase in accounts receivable of \$5,324,373.
+Both the increase of inventory and accounts receivable are primarily related to the Soylent acquisition.
+The increase in current liabilities is primarily a result of the increase in stock payable of \$43,039,132, an increase in accounts payable of \$11,511,610, and the addition of a line of credit balance of \$4,343,500.
+The increase of stock payable, accounts payable and notes payable are primarily due to the Soylent acquisition.